Oil prices rise, hit 2-month highs on supply worries

 Iran's export capabilities partially hinge upon reviving its 2015 nuclear deal.
 The window remained open but Tehran has not indicated whether it is willing to resume talks in Vienna, a senior U.S. official said.

-The dollar, which usually has an inverse relationship with commodities prices, eased from a one-month high after the Federal Reserve signalled it would soon start reducing its monthly bond purchases and set the stage for higher interest rates next year, but left room to slow things if needed.
+The dollar, which usually has an inverse relationship with commodities prices, eased from a one-month high after the Federal Reserve signalled it would soon start reducing its monthly bond purchases and set the stage for higher interest rates next year, while leaving room to slow things if needed.

 Oil prices also drew support as concerns eased over a possible near-term default by Chinese property developer China Evergrande on its dollar bonds.